 For CW radar the instrument must be able to capture the transmission frequency plus the reflected doppler shifted frequency.
-For pulsed radar there are two options - the first is capture the lower frequency envelope information such as PRI (Pulse Repetition Interval) using a detector, or capture all the signals information with a broadband instrument such as a wide bandwidth Oscilloscope or Spectrum Analyzer.
-The darker line in Figure 1 shows the time domain envelope of the pulse and the lighter lines show the sinusoidal energy that fundamental makes up the pulse.
+For pulsed radar there are two options - the first is capture the lower frequency envelope information such as pulse repetition interval (PRI) using a detector with an oscilloscope such as the 5 Series MSO using a detector, or capture all the signals information with a broadband instrument such as a wide bandwidth oscilloscope or spectrum analyzer.
+The darker line in Figure 1 shows the time domain envelope of the pulse and the lighter lines show the sinusoidal energy that fundamentally makes up the pulse.